velardesoft/velardesoft/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-- 📝 I am currently a student at <a href="https://www.upc.edu.pe/" target="blank">Peruvian University of Applied Sciences</a>
+- 📝 I am currently a student at <a href="https://www.upc.edu.pe/" target="_blank">Peruvian University of Applied Sciences</a>

 - 🌱 I am currently learning new software development tools